 1) Your preorder is held with a $110 non-refundable, non-transferrable deposit.

-3) Delivery is scheduled to Epaulet between end July and end September 2016
+3) Delivery is scheduled to Epaulet between November and December 2016

 5) Shipping to US addresses is included in the price.
 For International customers, we request that you choose "Store Pickup" as your shipping option (resulting in no shipping fee charged now).